Siddhantjan/Siddhantjan/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on an paid project.
-- 🌱 I’m currently learning Android App Development with Java
+- 🌱 I’m currently learning Full Stack Development with React & Node.
 - 👯 I’m looking for a full Time Job in Software development
 <br>
 <br>